box/box-python-sdk-gen/docs/shared_links_web_links.md

   - Used as `web_link_id` in path `path` of the API call
 - query_params `GetWebLinkGetSharedLinkQueryParamsArg`
   - Used as queryParams for the API call
+- headers `GetWebLinkGetSharedLinkHeadersArg`
+  - Used as headers for the API call

 ### Returns